A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: Spectral radius notions and -set-contractions

 We use the notation $\closure A$ for the \NEW{closure} of $A$ and $\con{A}$ for the \NEW{convex hull} of $A$.
-Note that our definition is slightly more general than that in~\cite{Nuss-Mallet}, which requires that $\mesname(A\cup B)=\mesname(A)\vee\mesname(B)$ holds for all bounded sets $A,B$.
-This difference is sometimes convenient but will play no role here.
-In fact, we shall only need the following special case of the latter property, which follows from the definition above. \begin{proposition} Let $\mesname$ denote a homogeneous generalized measure of noncompactness on $X$.
+Note that our definition is slightly more general than that in~\cite{Nuss-Mallet}, which requires set-additivity for $\mesname$, namely, that $\mesname(A\cup B)=\mesname(A)\vee\mesname(B)$ holds for all bounded sets $A,B$.
+However, our definition of homogeneous, generalized MNC is the same as that in~\cite{MPN11}.
+The question of set-additivity for a homogeneous, generalized MNC $\mesname$ is discussed at length in Theorem 2.8 in~\cite{MPN11}.
+The property of set-additivity is sometimes convenient but will play no role here.
+In fact we shall only need a special case of set-additivity which is proved in Proposition~2.1 in~\cite{MPN11} or can easily be derived directly from the above definition. \begin{proposition}[Proposition~2.1 of~\cite{MPN11}] Let $\mesname$ denote a homogeneous generalized MNC on $X$.
 Then, for all bounded subsets $A,B$ of $X$,

-\end{proposition} \begin{proof} Observe first that for all bounded subsets $A$ of $X$, and for all $x\in X$, $\mesname(A+\{x\})=\mesname(A)$.
+\end{proposition} \if{ \begin{proof} Observe first that for all bounded subsets $A$ of $X$, and for all $x\in X$, $\mesname(A+\{x\})=\mesname(A)$.
 Indeed, since $\{x\}$ is compact, it follows from~\eqref{sp-gmnc2} that $\mesname(A+\{x\})\leq \mesname(A)+\mesname(\{x\})=\mesname(A)$.
 The same argument shows that $\mesname(A)=\mesname(A+\{x\}-\{x\})\leq \mesname(A+\{x\})$, and so $\mesname(A+\{x\})=\mesname(A)$.

 Let us now fix $a_0\in A$.
 Then, $A+(B\cup\{a_0\})-\{a_0\}\supset A\cup B$.
 By~\eqref{sp-gmnc6}, $\mesname(A\cup B)\leq \mesname(A+(B\cup\{a_0\})-\{a_0\}) =\mesname(A+(B\cup\{a_0\}))$, and by~\eqref{sp-gmnc1} and~\eqref{sp-gmnc2}, $\mesname(A+(B\cup\{a_0\}))\leq \mesname(A)+\mesname(B\cup\{a_0\})=\mesname(A)$.
 Hence, $\mesname(A\cup B)\leq \mesname(A)$.
-The opposite inequality follows from~\eqref{sp-gmnc6}. \end{proof}
+The opposite inequality follows from~\eqref{sp-gmnc6}. \end{proof}}\fi

 For every bounded subset $A$ of $X$, let $\darbo(A)$ denote the infimum of all $\delta>0$ such that there exists an integer $k$ and $k$ subsets $S_1,\ldots,S_k\subset A$ of diameter at most $\delta$, such that $A = S_1\cup\cdots\cup S_k$.
-The map $\darbo$, introduced by Kuratowski and further studied by Darbo (see~\cite{Nuss-Mallet} for references), is a particular case of a homogeneous generalized measure of noncompactness.
+The map $\darbo$, introduced by Kuratowski and further studied by Darbo (see~\cite{Nuss-Mallet} for references), is a particular case of a homogeneous generalized MNC.
 It satisfies in addition, for all bounded sets $A,B\subset X$,

 As another example, consider the Banach space $X=\C (W)$ of continuous functions from a compact metric space $(W,d)$ to $\R$.
 For all bounded subsets $A$ of $X$ and $\delta>0$, define: